“It's a bit intimidating.”

 You've been offered a job in another country.
 You're telling your friend about it.
-You're going to take the job and you're excited about it, but it's also a little bit scary.
-You say:
+You're going to take the job and you're excited, but it's also a little bit scary.
+You say this about how you're feeling.

 It's a bit intimidating.